example42/puppet-playground/README.md

     cd puppet-playground

+Then you can install all the required ruby gems with Bundler:

+    bundle

-What you have is a normal Vagrant multi VM environment:
+Now, what you have is a normal Vagrant multi VM environment:

     vagrant status